Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

     Uploaded files will overwrite existing files with the same name without prompting.
     Currently the maximum size for individual file uploads is 10GB

 ![File browser view](../../assets/images/wwwLumiFiles.png)

-Clicking on a file will open it in view only mode, for more options like editing, renaming and deleting, use the button with three dots next to the filename.
+Clicking on a file will open it in a view-only mode.
+For more options like editing, renaming and deleting, use the button with three dots next to the filename.

 The file browser comes with a basic text editor.
 Some important notes on that: